szwiep/py_SBeLT/paper/paper.md

 National Science and Engineering Research Council of Canada (NSERC).
 S.M.
 Chartrand was funded through a Postdoctoral Fellowship awarded by NSERC, and through internal research funding provided by Simon Fraser University.
-The model was inspired by discussions with David Jon Furbish, who also provided useful input and critical feedback at various stages of model development and testing.
-Kevin Pierce also provided helpful feedback during model development.
-Greg Baker provided insightful mentorship for S. Zwiep during improvements to the model.
+The model was inspired by discussions with D.J.
+Furbish, who also provided useful input and critical feedback at various stages of model development and testing.
+K. Pierce also provided helpful feedback during model development.
+G. Baker provided insightful mentorship for S. Zwiep during improvements to the model.

 # References